Neuronal-Oscillations/group-handbook/docs/data/analysis.md

 ## Steps

 ### Requesting access to the ARC
-The Neuronal Oscillations project on the ARC infrastructure called is "psyc-neuosc".Users can now apply for their individual accounts on the ARC systems by visiting our OxIntranet page [Request user account](https://unioxfordnexus.sharepoint.com/sites/OxIntranet-research-innovation/SitePages/ARC-accessing-ARC.aspx?Mode=Edit#requesting-a-user-account) and selecting that project.
+The Neuronal Oscillations project on the ARC infrastructure called is "psyc-neuosc".Users can now apply for their individual accounts on the ARC systems by visiting our OxIntranet page: [request user account](https://unioxfordnexus.sharepoint.com/sites/OxIntranet-research-innovation/SitePages/ARC-accessing-ARC.aspx?Mode=Edit#requesting-a-user-account) and selecting that project.

-### Accessing the ARC
+### Accessing the ARC from Windows

+- Connect directly via web browser to [nx.arc.ox.ac.uk](https://nx.arc.ox.ac.uk/)
+- Login using you SSO username and password
+- Press "<Create a new desktop or custom session>"
+- Press "Create a new virtual desktop"
+-

 - ISNT
 - Testing